awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 **Note**
 If your legacy DB instance was created before March 2013 and isn't in a VPC, it might not have associated security groups\.
 If your DB instance was created after this date, it might be inside a default VPC\.

 For example, suppose that you have an application that accesses a database on your DB instance in a VPC\.
 In this case, you must add a custom TCP rule that specifies the port range and IP addresses that your application uses to access the database\.
-If you have an application on an Amazon EC2 instance, you can use the VPC or EC2 security group that you set up for the Amazon EC2 instance\.
+If you have an application on an Amazon EC2 instance, you can use the security group that you set up for the Amazon EC2 instance\.

 **To create a VPC security group**